Easy Hamburger Soup Recipe

 Recipe Overview

-Why you’ll love it: It’s an easy one pan meal, with meat, potatoes, and veggies.
-You can leave it on the stove to simmer until you’re ready to eat.
+Why you’ll love it: While it may sound rather ordinary, hamburger soup is a flavorful crowd-pleaser that’s easy to make.
+With meat, potatoes, and veggies, it’s a one pan meal that you can leave on the stove to simmer until you’re ready to eat.

 How long it takes: about 1½ hours